Move In Guide

 Preparing For Move-In

-- Check your UCCS email for updates on move-in and campus information.
-Move-in officially starts August 18.
+• Keep an eye on your UCCS email for updates on move-in and campus information.
 You will receive an email with instructions on where to park and the move-in process.

 Your Mobile Lion OneCard: Convenient Access Across Campus